-History of Theatre I

-Spring 2016 THEA 3360.01 (#21820) MWF 1:00-1:50 p.m.
-PAC 240

-David McTier, Ph.D.

-(936) 294-4063 Office: PAC 284-F Appointments: Sign-up on Office Door dam005@shsu.edu Catalogue Description A survey of the origins of the theatre, with major concentration centered upon the development of the western theatre from the Greeks to the Neoclassic.
-Writing enhanced.
+History of Theatre II Fall 2017 THEA 4360.01 (#81306) MWF 2:00-2:50 p.m.
+PAC 240 David McTier, Ph.D.
+(936) 294-4063 Office: PAC 284-F Appointments: Sign-up on Office Door dam005@shsu.edu

+Catalogue Description

+A survey of changing styles in theatre, from the Romantic revolution through the Realistic movement to the innovations of the twentieth century theatre.
+Writing Enhanced.
 Credit 3.
+Prerequisites: ENGL 1301 and 1302.

+Course Description

-Prerequisites: ENGL 1301 and ENGL 1302.
-Course Description The content of the course covers nearly 2400 years of theatre history and will be divided into three primary units: one, Classical Greece, Rome, and Commedia dell'Arte; two, Medieval, Renaissance, and Elizabethan Theatre; and three, Restoration, Neoclassical Theatre, and 18th Century Theatre.
-Because the course is writing enhanced, at least 50% of more of your final course grade will result from your own, original writing.
-Course Objectives & Learning Outcomes For each period and/or genre we explore within a given unit, you should be able to: - understand why theatre was created: understand and appreciate the historical and cultural context; - understand how theatre was produced: theatrical conventions, writing, financing, performance, design, technology, architecture, etc.; and, - understand_and appreciate how other contemporary theatre artists and companies are applying their knowledge in producing the "classics."
+The content of the course covers the last 200 years of theatre history and will be divided into three units that are organized chronologically and/or topically: one, 19th century theatre; two, ISMs to 1950; and, three, topics in contemporary theatre.

+Because the course is writing enhanced, at least 50% of more of your final course grade must result from your own, original writing.

+Course Objectives & Learning Outcomes

+For each period and/or genre we explore within a given unit, you should be able to:

+- understand why theatre was created: understand and appreciate the historical and cultural context; - understand how theatre was produced: theatrical conventions, writing, financing, performance, design, technology, architecture, etc.; and, - understand_and appreciate how other contemporary theatre artists and companies are applying their knowledge in producing the "classics";

 By the end of the semester, you should be able to:

-- articulate major similarities and differences in theatrical production approaches, theatre architecture, and dramatic forms of major historical periods ranging from Classical Greece to 1800; - demonstrate a working vocabulary of basic theatrical terms and concepts from diverse historical periods, and apply those terms effectively in oral and written communication; - identify major theatre artists, companies, and locations and articulate their importance, influence, or contribution to the historical development of the theatre; - · communicate your ideas effectively through individual writing, primarily individual projects; and, - conduct independent research to create a production history.
+- articulate major similarities and differences in theatrical production approaches, theatre architecture, and dramatic forms of major historical periods from 1800 to the present day; - demonstrate a working vocabulary of basic theatrical terms and concepts from diverse historical periods, and apply those terms effectively in oral and written communication; - identify major theatre artists, companies, and locations and articulate their importance, and articulate their importance, influence, or contribution to the historical development of the theatre; - communicate your ideas effectively through individual writing, primarily through blog posts; and, - conduct independent research to create a production history.

 Requirements/Graded Components

 All grades will be recorded in Blackboard as points; here I also share them as percentages, so you can see the relative values of the components.
 Details for each component as well as the points/grades awarded will be posted online via Blackboard.
 Dates are listed on the Tentative Itinerary.

-3 online unit tests (each counts 10% or 100 points)

-= 300 points = 30% of final course grade

-• 3 unit projects (each counts 15% or 450 points) = 450 points = 45% of final course grade

-1 production history (15% or 150 points)

-= 150 points = 15% of final course grade

-participation (10% or 100 points)

-= 100 points = 10% of final course grade
+• 3 online unit tests (each counts 10% or 100 points) = 300 points = 30% of final course grade • 3 unit projects (each counts 15% or 450 points) = 450 points = 45% of final course grade • 1 production history (15% or 150 points) = 150 points = 15% of final course grade ٠ participation (10% or 100 points) = 100 points = 10% of final course grade

 Bonus Points

 The following receive bonus points (65 points maximum), which will be added to your final course grade:

-- 1 point for each on-time arrival for class ("tasty treat") = 40 points (appr.)

-- 5 points for attending a UTC or Dave-approved production = 25 points max
+- 1 point for each on-time arrival for class ("tasty treat") = 40 points (appr.) - 5 points for attending a UTC or Dave-approved production = 25 points max

 Extra Bonus Points?